astropy-learn/dev-guide/README.md

      2_applying-model-to-data
      ```

-   e)  If this is a book, the file _index.md_ is be added.
+   e)  If this is a book, the file _index.md_ is added.
 This file will be the book's first page and summarizes its (individual notebook) contents.

-3) The tutorial is reviewed.
+2) The tutorial is reviewed.

-4) Once approved, the tutorial is copied to a new repo with the name _tutorial--TUTORIAL-NAME_.
+3) Once approved, the tutorial is copied to a new repo with the name _tutorial--TUTORIAL-NAME_.

-5) The PR in _tutorial--template_ is closed (not merged).
+4) The PR in _tutorial--template_ is closed (not merged).

-6) The newly created repo's workflow _build.yml_ will build the notebook for deployment to the site.
+5) The newly created repo's workflow _build.yml_ will build the notebook for deployment to the site.